home-assistant/home-assistant.io/source/_docs/mqtt/broker.markdown

 ### {% linkable_title Embedded broker %}

-Home Assistant contains an embedded MQTT broker.
-If no broker configuration is given, the [HBMQTT broker](https://pypi.python.org/pypi/hbmqtt) is started and Home Assistant connects to it.
-Embedded broker default configuration:
+Home Assistant contains an embedded MQTT broker called [HBMQTT](https://pypi.python.org/pypi/hbmqtt).
+If you don't have an MQTT broker, you can configure this one to be used.
+If configured, Home Assistant will automatically connect to it.

 | Setting        | Value |
 | -------------- | ----- |